sarvagyakrcs/DSA-Notes/1.Bit-Manipulation/2.Bit Manipulation Techniques/README.md

 This is part of the Bit Manipulation series.
 Previously, we covered introduction to binary representation and basic bitwise operators.
 Now, we'll discuss common bit manipulation techniques used in competitive programming and interview questions.

-## Real-life example of Bit Manipulation:
+## Real-life example of Bit Manipulation

 **Problem statement:** Modern computers process data at the binary level, and understanding bit manipulation can help optimize memory usage and improve performance in various applications.